andrevidela/Research-report/Thesis/index.md

 Once our results have been generated with idris-bench, we are going to analyse them by computing the minimum time, maximum time, mean and variance of the collection of benchmark results.
 Idris-stats will take our CSV output and compute the data we need and output them as another CSV file.
 Again the code can be found here [https://github.com/andrevidela/idris-bench/blob/master/script/idris-stats.idr](https://github.com/andrevidela/idris-bench/blob/master/script/idris-stats.idr).

-The program takes the file to analyse as single argument.
-The file is expected to be a CSV file with the following format:
+The CSV file in input is expected to have the following format:
 ```
 name of first benchmark, result1, result2, result3, etc
 name of second benchmark, result1, result2, result3, etc